HomeMy WebLinkAbout1987-04-07 - City Council - Worksession - AgendaREVISED -

 to fund the program in subsequent years.

-~s.
-Betty Albin -Tarrant County Mental Health Association.
+Ms. Betty Albin - Tarrant Countv Mental Health Association.
 Ms. Albine came

 before Council requesting a waiver of admission fee to Fort Worth Zoo for the